butterbot6283/Discord-MPC-Rich-Presence/README.md

 npx pm2 logs index
 ```

-Or use the CLI menu.

----
+You can also open the logs from the menu.

-# Credits
+## Credits

-Script created with AI assistance through testing and prompting by [butterbot6283](https://github.com/butterbot6283).
+Created with AI assistance through testing and prompting by [butterbot6283](https://github.com/butterbot6283).

-Libraries / services:
+Libraries and services:

 - [@xhayper/discord-rpc](https://github.com/xhayper/discord-rpc)
 - [axios](https://axios-http.com/)